Barbara Grace Tucker

-Since January 2012 she was denied a tent, blankets or sleeping bag and then slept in a chair, until that too was confiscated.
+She has been denied a tent, blankets, or sleeping bag since January 2012 and has instead slept in a chair until that, too, was taken away.
 Tucker has been treated for exposure and has spent some time on an intravenous drip.
 In January 2013 Tucker started a hunger strike after protesting in the square for a total of eight years.
 She and her supporters vowed to continue their demonstration, and did so until later in 2013.